What is trigger finger?

 The intensity of your pain will help to decide if you should have a surgery or not or if it is associated with other medical issues like rheumatoid arthritis.

-The surgery generally lasts for about 20 minutes and generally patients do not have to stay in the hospital for more than a day.
-The treatment is generally done under local anesthetic, so you will not feel any pain in your hand though awake.
+The outpatient surgery is short and generally patients do not have to stay in the hospital for more than a day.
+The treatment is generally done under local anesthetic, so you will not feel any pain in your hand, even though you will be awake.

 There are 2 kinds of surgeries to correct trigger finger:

 - percutaneous trigger finger release surgery

 - open trigger finger release surgery

 If you are suffering from rheumatoid arthritis, you will not have to go through these treatments as they may cause your finger to point sideways.
 In its place, a distinct procedure, a tenosynovectomy, may be recommended that includes removing part of the tendon sheath to enable the tendon to move once more.

 In the of the open method of surgery, a local anesthetic is used ; however, in place of making an incision in the palm, a needle is inserted into the bottom of the affected finger.
 The needle is used to cut through the ligament.